tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 ```
 To keep things clean and nice, we used back-ticks "\`" and template literals `${variable-name}` to add the variable to a string without the use `+`.

-Stop your development server with `ctrl + C` and run `npm run build && npm start` to start up your production server.
+Stop your development server with `Ctrl + C` and run `npm run build && npm start` to start up your production server.
 Visit your site at `http://localhost:3000` to see your book store.

 ## Deploy to now

-To get your site ready to be deploy on [now](https://zeit.co) we have to add a `now.json` and add now secrets.
+To get your site ready to be deployed on [now](https://zeit.co) we have to add a `now.json` and add now secrets.

 If you don't have a now account, no worries, you can create one by running `npx now login`.
 This command will run through the steps to set up an account.